General Rules

 8.5.
 If teams/players cannot agree on a suitable date for the re-arranged match, the committee will arbitrate to ultimately fix a date for the reply.

 8.6.
-Please note, the onus is on the team/player who want to re-arrange to inform the correct officer of the league of the re-arranged match.
+Please note, the onus is on the team/player who wants to re-arrange to inform the correct officer of the league of the re-arranged match.
 Failure to do so may result in a fine for the guilty party.

 9. PLAYER TRANSFERS